Jobless claims drop to 190,000 as labor market remains tight - Local News 8

 By Alicia Wallace, CNN

-That’s down from the prior week’s 205,000 and far below economists’ expectations of 214,000, according to consensus estimates on Refinitiv.
+The latest total is the lowest in 15 weeks and far below economists’ expectations of 214,000, according to consensus estimates on Refinitiv.

 The steady level of initial claims, which are considered a proxy for layoffs, show that the labor market remains tight.

-Continuing claims, a reading on the number of people filing for ongoing unemployment benefits, totaled 1.65 million for the week ended January 7.
+Continuing claims, which measure the number of people filing for ongoing unemployment benefits, totaled 1.65 million for the week ending January 7.
 That’s up from the previous monthly tally of 1.63 million.

 The-CNN-Wire